bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Launch a browser window by moving the cursor, in normal mode, into a URL text area and simply enter the `gx` command.
-I only recently came across this nice tip, I wish I knew this one years ago!
+I only recently came across this nice tip, I wish I knew this years ago!

 Delete all lines containing pattern
 -----------------------------------